PEST LIBRARY / RATS / HOW TO GET RID OF RATS

 Rats (alive or dead) can carry or transmit serious disease to people, pets and livestock through biting, physical contact or contamination.
 Rats can also bring fleas and ticks into your home, facilities or business.
 This makes them a serious health hazard, especially to humans.
 In addition to causing food poisoning, some diseases that they can transmit include:

-Rats are notorious for damaging property, and their constant chewing poses a serious safety hazard.
+Rats are notorious for damaging property, and their chewing poses a serious safety hazard.

 Rats cause structural damage to buildings through their gnawing and burrowing underground.
 They cause serious damage to walls, ceilings, floors, window sills, and doors by gnawing holes through them.
 They cause damage by tearing up insulation in walls and attics through burrowing and nesting.
 They will chew through electrical wires, and can cause electrical shortages and electrical fires.